Hindmarsh Square Congregational Church: Establishment of the Congregational Church in Adelaide

+Development of the church building

 A public meeting was held at White's Assembly Rooms, with William Peacock presiding over a gathering of 1,000 people.
 Vigorous addresses were delivered by the Hons.
 J. H. Barrow, Alexander Hay and Thomas Reynolds and Revs.
 William Butters, William Harcus, and Silas Mead of the Flinders Street Baptist Church, and as a result plans for a new building were soon under way.